5 ways contract obligation management changes the game

 Discover how effective contract obligation management can transform your business.
 Learn five key ways to avoid auto-renewals, never miss discounts, manage compliance risks, build strong business relationships, and drive efficiencies.

 Signing a contract is a big deal.
 It can take weeks or months of negotiations, multiple back-and-forth cycles of redlining, and, often, sign-off from a broad array of colleagues and counterparties.
-Once the work is done, though, you have a well-crafted, clear outline of everything each party has committed to doing as well as a roadmap for how to operate both when things are going well, and when things go awry.
+Once the work is done, you have a well-crafted, clear outline of everything each party has committed to doing, and a roadmap for how to operate both when things are going well and when things go awry.

 Actually tracking those commitments and ensuring everyone gets what they expected, however, can be tricky.